munimthahmid/munimthahmid.github.io/_pages/about.md

+---
+permalink: /
-# 👋🏼 Hello there, I'm Munim Thahmid!
+title: "👋🏼 Hello there, I'm Munim!"
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 I'm a third-year undergraduate student at BUET.